jctanner/odh-security-2.0/docs/JUPYTER-ARCHITECTURE.md

-"# Jupyter Notebook Architecture
+# Jupyter Notebook Architecture

 This document outlines the architecture of the Jupyter notebook deployment within the OpenDataHub ecosystem.
+It assumes that you have a `src` directory in your current working directory that contains checkouts of the various OpenDataHub and Kubeflow repositories.
+All file paths in this document will be relative to the project root (e.g., `./src/<repo-name>/...`).

 ## Overview